Bittencourt/DESSEM2Julia/docs/planning/TASKS.md

 - Parsing coverage documented and tested for all chosen files
 - Deterministic output JLD2 schema with versioning
 - Tests green on CI (Windows and Linux)

+## Roadmap – November 22, 2025

+This roadmap reflects the current post-RESTSEG state and guides upcoming work.

+### R1.
+Align Planning Docs with Current State

+- Update `docs/file_formats.md` "Implementation Priority" section so it only lists genuinely pending files, grouped by theme (constraints, DEC/DECOMP, renewables, misc), and no longer mentions already-complete parsers.
+- Refresh `docs/parsers/MISSING_PARSERS_ANALYSIS.md` to move completed items (`dessopc`, `renovaveis`, `respot`, `restseg`) into a "Completed since original analysis" section and focus the remaining analysis on truly missing parsers.
+- Add lightweight notes in `docs/planning/PROJECT_CONTEXT.md` and here in `TASKS.md` that live parser coverage and up-to-date status are maintained in `docs/file_formats.md` (these documents remain historical logs).

+### R2.
+Constraint Parser Cluster (Post-RESPOT/RESTSEG)

+Implement the remaining operational-constraint-related text files, using IDESEM as the reference and following the standard parser pattern (types → parser → tests → docs → exports):

+1. `RAMPAS.DAT` – ramp constraints for units/flows (high impact on time-coupled operation).
+2. `RSTLPP.DAT` – piecewise-linear power limits (LPP-style constraints).
+3. `RMPFLX.DAT` – ramp/flow-related constraints, if still active in current DESSEM.
+4. `PTOPER.DAT` – operational point/schedule definitions (thermal/hydro as per IDESEM).
+5. `RESPOTELE.DAT` – electrical counterpart / complement to RESPOT where applicable.

+For each file:
+- Research IDESEM model (`idessem/dessem/modelos/<file>.py`) and confirm record types, fixed-width columns vs token formats, and special values.
+- Add corresponding record and container types to `src/types.jl` using `Base.@kwdef` and `Union{T,Nothing}` for optional fields.
+- Implement `src/parser/<file>.jl` using fixed-width parsing via `extract_field` unless real data and IDESEM clearly justify token-based parsing.
+- Add `test/<file>_tests.jl` with both unit tests and integration tests against real ONS/CCEE samples when available.
+- Wire exports in `src/DESSEM2Julia.jl` and update `docs/file_formats.md` and `docs/FORMAT_NOTES.md` for each new parser.

+### R3.
+DEC/DECOMP and Auxiliary Parsers

+Once the constraint cluster is largely covered, tackle the remaining DEC/DECOMP and auxiliary inputs (if kept in scope):

+- DEC/DECOMP-related files: `MAPCUT.DEC`, `CORTES.DEC`, `INFOFCF.DEC` (or their current DESSEM counterparts).
+These may be binary or semi-structured; follow `docs/parsers/BINARY_FILES.md` patterns and IDESEM guidance.
+- Auxiliary text inputs: `MLT.DAT`, `ILS_TRI.DAT`, `RIVAR`-style auxiliaries not already fully handled, and any renewable auxiliaries such as `SOLAR.*` and `BATERIA.*` if they remain relevant.

+For each:
+- Confirm format (binary vs text) via IDESEM and existing docs.
+- Define minimal but complete types in `src/types.jl`.
+- Implement parsers with tests and doc updates, mirroring the approach used for HIDR, DEFLANT, and RESTSEG.

+### R4.
+Type-System Integration and High-Level API

+After high-value parsers are implemented:

+- Enhance `DessemCase` wiring so that a single high-level loader (e.g. `load_dessem_case(dir)`) uses `dessem.arq` and the individual `parse_*` functions to populate `HydroSystem`, `ThermalSystem`, `RenewableSystem`, `NetworkSystem`, and `OperationalConstraints` with real data.
+- Refactor existing parser outputs where needed so they populate the core subsystem types rather than ad-hoc containers.
+- Add convenience query helpers (e.g. `list_hydro_plants(case)`, `constraints_for_branch(case, id)`) and consider optional table exports compatible with Tables.jl / DataFrames.jl.

+### R5.
+Documentation, Examples, and Polishing

+- Add concise implementation notes for new parsers (RAMPAS/RSTLPP/etc.) under `docs/parsers/` following the style of `RESTSEG_IMPLEMENTATION.md`.
+- Extend example scripts to showcase constraint inspection and visualization, complementing existing network and cost examples.
+- Keep CI and pre-commit hooks up to date so that new parsers and tests are automatically formatted and validated on both Windows and Linux.